Dawn-Of-Justice/MathPad-Solver/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+### Reference

+I used the dataset available at [Handwritten Math Symbols](https://www.kaggle.com/datasets/sagyamthapa/handwritten-math-symbols) from Kaggle to train the model.
 ### Contact

 For any questions or suggestions, please open an issue on the GitHub repository.